Posted by: Chris Barylick

 Date: Friday, December 30th, 2011, 05:59

-Category: iPhone, News, Rumor
+Category: iPhone, iPod, News, Patents

-Stay tuned for additional details as they become available and if you’ve seen this on your end, please let us know.
+Stay tuned for additional details as they become available.